gocd/docs.go.cd/advanced_usage/one_click_backup.md

 #### Steps to restore

--   In order to restore the Go server from a backup, the server must first be stopped.
+-   In order to restore the GoCD server from a backup, the server must first be stopped.
 Make sure the process is completely dead before starting the restoration.
 -   Choose the backup directory that you want to restore from.

-    >**You cannot restore from a backup whose version is bigger than the version of the Go server being used.**<br>
+    >**You cannot restore from a backup whose version is bigger than the version of the GoCD server being used.**<br>
     >*For example:* If the backup is from version 12.3 and the server installation is of version 12.2, the restoration might not work.
 You can check the version of the backup from the **version.txt** file.

 -   You might want to keep a copy of all the files and directories that are involved in restoration.
 This will help in troubleshooting if there was a problem.
 Following this, make sure all the destination directories mentioned in the following steps are empty.<br>